kubedb/docs/docs/guides/mssqlserver/pitr/archiver.md

 ### Deploy Sample Microsoft SQL Server Database

-By default, a KubeDB-managed `Microsoft SQL Server` instance run with TLS disabled.
-However, the `.spec.tls` field is mandatory and will be used during backup and restore operations.
+First, an `Issuer/ClusterIssuer` needs to be created, even if TLS is not enabled for `Microsoft SQL Server`.
+The issuer will be used to configure the TLS-enabled `Wal-G proxy server`, which is required for the SQL Server backup and restore operations.

 **Create Issuer/ClusterIssuer:**